Cal1br/ultimate-tab-limiter/README.md

 __Ultimate Tab Limiter comes to the rescue!__

-A Firefox addon that helps you keep your focus by limiting the number of tabs open.
+A Firefox add-on that helps you keep your focus by limiting the number of tabs open.

 ## Planned features
  - Typescript